How To Encrypt iCloud Mail in Minutes | SecureMyEmail™

 • When you download and set up our software, choose "Manual/Other" as your email provider when asked.

-• Use the app-specific password you set up in #1 as your Email Account Password and your iCloud email will download into your new SecureMyEmail INBOX.
+• Use the app-specific password you set up in #1 as your Email Account Password and you're done!
+Your iCloud email will download into your new SecureMyEmail INBOX.

-• You're all set.
-You can now download our apps on your other devices if you like and just sign into your SecureMyEmail account on them.
+• You can now download our apps on your other devices if you like and just sign into your SecureMyEmail account on them.

-How do I send encrypted iCloud email with SecureMyEmail?
+How do I send an encrypted iCloud email with SecureMyEmail?

 1. In the SecureMyEmail software or app, click "Compose," enter your recipients, and write your email.
 If you have attachments, add them.
 Then, just click SEND.